 See the links below for Matt Armstrong 23-page report on the event, transcripts, speaker biographies, and more.

 - Report on the Smith-Mundt Symposium of January 13, 2009 (370kb PDF)

-- Speaker Biographies are below
+- See bottom for Speaker Biographies

 Morning Keynote by then-Under Secretary of State for Public Diplomacy and Public Affairs James Glassman.
 Amb.
 Glassman's remarks are preceded by opening comments by event chair Matt Armstrong.

 - Rear Admiral Greg Smith